eProsima/Fast-DDS-docs/docs/installation/sources/sources_mac.rst

 .. note::

-    If errors occur during compilation or you do not wish to install gradle, an executable script is included which will download gradle temporarily for the compilation step.
+    If errors occur during compilation, or *Gradle* installation is wished to be avoided, an executable script is included which will download a temporal *Gradle* for the compilation step.

     .. code-block:: bash